yhilpisch/mvportfolio/classes.rst

 The Classes
 ===========

-This part of the documentation is automatically generated.
+This part of the Package documentation is automatically generated.

 .. autoclass:: mvportfolio.MVPPortfolio
    :members: